 Thank you for your interest in the University of Kentucky Otolaryngology – Head and Neck Surgery Residency Program.
 We believe we have an outstanding residency experience and look forward to sharing information about our program with you.

 Our Department of Otolaryngology continues to undergo a rapid expansion.
 In 2011, the new UK Chandler Hospital opened.
-In June 2018, our new clinic opened, along with a new administrative areas and new resident rooms.
+In June 2018, our new clinic opened, along with a new administrative areas and new resident workrooms.
 The UK Otolaryngology residency program began in 1990 with five faculty members and one resident per year.
-We have grown steadily since that time, and now have fifteen clinical faculty members, three physician extenders, one PhD faculty member, in addition to 3 residents per year.
-All clinical areas of otolaryngology are covered and we have NIH funded research in our department.
+We have grown steadily since that time, and now have fifteen clinical faculty members, three physician extenders, one PhD faculty member, in addition to 3 residents per year (with ACGME approval for 4 residents a year beginning with the 2019-2020 recruiting cycle).
+All clinical areas of otolaryngology are covered and we have NIH-funded research in our department.
 The teaching program is centered on providing residents with all the tools needed to successfully pass their board exams and to enter a practice of their choosing, with a firm understanding of the full scope of our specialty.

-Do you want to become a great clinician in the field of otolaryngology?
-Do you want to have the opportunity to participate in research and become published extensively?
-Do you want to work in a close-knit department that promotes teamwork and excellent patient care?
-The University of Kentucky Department of Otolaryngology residency program may be the right place for you.
-We welcome your interest in our program, and look forward to hearing from you further.
+If you desire to become a great clinician in the field of otolaryngology, to have the opportunity to perform research and become published, and to work in a close-knit department that promotes teamwork and world-class patient care, then the University of Kentucky Department of Otolaryngology residency program may be the right place for you.
+We welcome your interest in our program, encourage you to explore this website extensively and/or contact listed resources, and look forward to hearing from you further.

 Brett Comer, MD

 Division of Rhinology & Anterior Skull Base Surgery

 Department of Otolaryngology, Head & Neck Surgery